gecos-lab/DOMStudioImage/README.md

-# PZEROSTUDIOIMAGE: Lineament Detection application tool in Geological Images
+# DOMSTUDIOIMAGE: Lineament Detection application tool in Geological Images

 This project provides a tool for detecting lineaments in geological images using various edge detection techniques.
 It offers a user-friendly interface for loading, processing, and analyzing geological images to identify and extract lineament features.